BobbyZ04/dairycow-BCS-classification/README.md

 # dairycow-BCS-classification
-made and preprocessed image dataset and implemented neural network models
+This project is designed for dairy cow Body Condition Score automatically classification by Kinect v2 depth camera.
+Built an image dataset and implemented morphalogical and deep learning models to compare results.